November 1, 2020 to January 15, 2021

 Only posters may be presented.
 Audiovisuals such as slides and videotapes will not be accepted as part of the presentation.
 Each side of the cork display board will accommodate one presentation and stand at a total height of eight feet.

-Make it obvious to the viewer how to progressively view the poster.
+Clear instructions on how to progressively view the poster should be provided to the viewer.
 Generally, the poster should read from left to right, and top to bottom.
 Numbering the individual panels, or connecting them with arrows will be helpful.
 Prepare and bring to the conference everything needed for the display—figures, tables, diagrams, equations, etc.

 A banner displaying your poster title, name, and affiliation should be positioned top-center on the board.
 Leave some open space in the design.
 An open layout is less tiring to the eye and mind.
 The board must be oriented in the "landscape" position (long dimension horizontal).